mead-ml/mead-baseline/docs/xpctl.md

 ### Installation

-In the `xpctl` dir, run `pip install -e`.
+In the `python` dir, run `./install_dev.sh xpctl`.
 Before installation, you can create a file `xpctlcred.json` at your `HOME` directory if you do not want to pass the parameters everytime you start the command.
 The file should look like this:

 ```
 {